-- \2 Based on a 16GB SDHC memory card (SanDisk Corporation).
-The number of images you can save depends on the type of memory card you are using. - \3 Recordable time when the entire movie is recorded at 30 fps.
-Recording time is shorter if the 30 fps frame rate is switched to 120 fps or 240 fps during recording. - \4 "HD" appears in place of "FHD" when you are shooting with "HDR Art" (page 59). - Snapshot and movie recording capacity values are approximate and intended for reference only.
+2 Based on a 16GB SDHC memory card (SanDisk Corporation).
+The number of images you can save depends on the type of memory card you are using.

+3 Recordable time when the entire movie is recorded at 30 fps.
+Recording time is shorter if the 30 fps frame rate is switched to 120 fps or 240 fps during recording.

+4 "HD" appears in place of "FHD" when you are shooting with "HDR Art" (page 62).

+5 The allowable recording time will be shorter if the capacity of the memory card you are using is smaller than the maximum size of one file.

+- Snapshot and movie recording capacity values are approximate and intended for reference only.
 Actual capacity depends on image contents. - File size and data rate values are approximate and intended for reference only.
 Actual values depend on the type of image being shot. - When using a memory card with a different capacity, calculate the number of images as a percentage of 16GB. - The time it takes to play back a high speed movie will be different from the time it takes to record it.
 If you record a 240 fps high speed movie for 10 seconds, for example, it will take 80 seconds to play it back.